 Here is our list of 8 great walks in Ku-ring-gai Chase National Park.

-Some of these walking walks are long and challenging, others are a bit shorter and easier to conquer.
+Some walking walks are long and challenging, and others are much shorter and easier to conquer.

 1. Resolute Loop Track

-The beach is also a very popular boat landing area.
-Lots of visitors arrive here with their leisure boats from Palm Beach for a quiet afternoon in the sun.
+The beach is also a popular boat landing area.
+Many visitors arrive here with their leisure boats from Palm Beach for a quiet afternoon in the sun.

 The best way to visit Resolute Beach is by doing a picturesque 6 km loop track starting at the Resolute picnic ground.
 The first part of the track is a section with well-preserved Aboriginal engravings, followed by a descent into the bush towards Resolute beach.

-After a refreshing swim, continue the track northbound to the West Head Lookout which offers amazing views of Pittwater and the Barrenjoey Headland.
+After a refreshing swim, continue the track northbound to the West Head Lookout, which offers scenic views of Pittwater and the Barrenjoey Headland.

 |Resolute Loop Track|